CC Team <

 Please click on the questions for the answer

 It is the householder’s responsibility to get the duct from the boundary of their property to their house wall.
-A4AV can only install this world class service at this price if each household helps, or finds friends/neighbours to help with the installation.
+B4AV can only install this world class service at this price if each household helps, or finds friends/neighbours to help with the installation.
 No other company can install a service anything like this at anything like this price… householder help is part of what makes this achievable.
-A4AV will advise on the route through your property but the duct route is the householder’s responsibility, as is recording the route for future reference .
+Our Community Champions will advise on the route through your property but the duct route is the householder’s responsibility, as is recording the route for future reference .
 Photographs are a simple way of recording the route.

-The normal installation is for B4RN to take orange duct that has been laid through the property grounds, change to black duct as it comes above ground (UV stabilised) and run it up the wall to a small house entry box (the size of a spectacles case!).
+The normal installation is to take orange duct that has been laid through the property grounds, change to black duct as it comes above ground (UV stabilised) and run it up the wall to a small house entry box (the size of a spectacles case!).
 This contains a gas block that prevents gases like radon or methane entering your house.
-These are not likely hazards, but B4RN is intent on following best practice for safety!From the house entry box small hole will be drilled through the wall and a white 5mm duct will be fed through the hole into the backplate which is fitted to your inside wall.
+These are not likely hazards, but we are intent on following best practice for safety!From the house entry box small hole will be drilled through the wall and a white 5mm duct will be fed through the hole into the backplate which is fitted to your inside wall.